Bitcoin buried in Newport landfill: Early Bitcoin mining

 Logarithmic mining difficulty chart of Bitcoin, showing the ease of mining in 2009 when Howells started mining.

 On 15 February 2009, Howells started mining Bitcoin with a Dell XPS laptop.
 He recalled mining 400–800 Bitcoin intermittently overnight for two months, which caused his device to overheat.
 Howells later damaged the device and dismantled it for parts, selling some on eBay.
-The laptop, containing 32 kilobytes worth of Bitcoin private keys, was also used for gaming, and held music, e-mails and family photographs.
+The laptop, containing 32 kilobytes of Bitcoin private keys, was also used for gaming, and held music, e-mails and family photographs.
 The Telegraph considers Howells one of the earliest miners on the Bitcoin network, with The New Yorker further identifying him as one of only five miners at the time of his participation.

 Disposal of hard drive

 Between 20 June and 10 August 2013, Howells accidentally disposed of an encrypted hard drive, mistaking one device for another.
 The disposed hard drive contained the cryptographic private key for 8,000 Bitcoin valued at at the time.
 According to reports, Hafina Eddy-Evans, Howells's partner at the time, took the rubbish with the hard drive to the tip (landfill).
 According to Eddy-Evans, Howells "begged" her to take the unwanted items to the tip.
 She denies fault, while Howells said he "subconsciously" blames her for the loss of the hard drive.

+Around October 29, 2013, Howells realized that the wrong drive had been thrown out.
+One Bitcoin was valued at about at this time.
 By November 2013, the device was approximately three to five feet underground in Docksway landfill, Newport, South Wales, with an approximate value of £4 million.
 At the time, Howells accepted that the coins were lost for good.
 Newport City Council notes that the hard drive was likely "buried under 25,000 cubic meters of waste and earth", weighing approximately 110,000–200,000 tonnes, with CNN saying that finding the device would be "almost impossible".
 The former manager of the landfill site says the hard drive is located in a 15,000 tonne section named Cell 2, where waste was buried between August and November 2013.
 The site holds 1.4 million tonnes of waste in total.